Optimal Transport under Group Fairness Constraints: Two Strategies for Approximately Fair OT

-This bound provides a uniform control over the expected difference between the fairness loss evaluated on the population and its finite-sample approximation.
+Putting everything together yields the result. \end{proof} This bound provides a uniform control over the expected difference between the fairness loss evaluated on the population and its finite-sample approximation.
 The exponential dependence on $\varepsilon^{-1}$ is unavoidable in the worst case; see \citet{rigollet2022sample} and \citet{altschuler2022asymptotics} for related discussions.
 Importantly, \Cref{thm:subgaussian_fluctuations} implies that, for two sufficiently large samples, the transport plan computed with a given cost achieves a comparable level of fairness.
 In other words, the same cost function can be reused to match new samples with fairness guarantees.